-02 Mar Albert Margalef wins two awards with his PFG ‘Mnéme’
+02 Mar Albert Margalef wins two awards with his Final Project ‘Mnéme’

-The Final Degree Project “Mnéme” by Albert Margalef, Graduate in Graphic Design by ESDi, is giving us a lot of joy.
+The Final Degree Project “Mnéme” by Albert Margalef, Graduate in Design, specialty in Graphic Design, is giving us a lot of joy.
 On the one hand, it has won the first prize in the eighth edition of the Accent Awards G awarded by Graffica magazine, which recognises the best Final Degree Projects (TFG) from the different design schools in Spain.
 And on the other hand, it has won the Anuaria-Pro Award to the best work or study project carried out by a final year design student, awarded by Veredictas.

 Born out of a personal need, following his father’s diagnosis of Vascular Dementia, Albert Margalef create Mnéme, a playful, motivational and non-pharmacological instrument of cognitive stimulation that seeks to slow down the inevitable progression of Vascular Dementia, an ailment that leads to a notable reduction in personal autonomy.
 This ailment is caused by a series of small strokes that affect thinking, emotion and behaviour.